 If there’s any region of Bretagne that can compete with Cap Fréhel that’s the Côte de Granit Rose, or the Pink Granite Coast.
 This area stretches for more than 20 kilometers from Plestin-les-Grèves to Louannec, encompassing Trégastel.
 It’s notorious for the unusual pink sands and rock formations by and on the sea.

-If you are looking for great beaches to sunbath we suggest two renown beaches of fine pink sand, Plage Trestraou and Plage Trestrignel both in Perros-Guirec.
+If you are looking for great beaches to sunbathe we suggest two renowned beaches of fine pink sand, Plage Trestraou and Plage Trestrignel both in Perros-Guirec.
 While Plage Trestraou is more sheltered from the sea breeze thus the ideal spot for a lazy day of swimming or sunbathing, Plage Trestrignel is indeed more exposed to the winds and therefore less busy and more “authentic”.

 #9 Go to Cancale and eat the best oysters in the world

 The village is very close to Mont Saint-Michel, you even can see the mont of Saint Michel on the horizon on clear days.
-In Addition, it has the biggest oyster nurseries of the English Channel.
+In Addition, it has the most extensive oyster nurseries in the English Channel.
 It even has a museum, Le Farme marine, dedicated to oysters with guided tours in English.

 #10 Eat the original Crepes, in Bretagne

-Be aware that there are two types, the crepes, and the Galettes.
-The crepes are sweet, served with butter and are dessert.
-The Galettes are savory and made of buckwheat flour (darker than the wheat crepes), they can be served with cheese or sausage and they are slightly larger than the crepes.
+Be aware that there are two types of crepes: the crepes, and the galettes.
+The crepes are sweet, served with butter, and are desserts.
+The Galettes are savory and made of buckwheat flour (darker than the wheat crepes), they can be served with cheese or sausage, and they are slightly larger than the crepes.

 #11 Try a Kouign-Amann

-The Kouign-Amann is a traditional Britton cake, made of dough, butter, and sugar.
-It is a calory bomb but it is totally worth eating one (or two).
-Its name literally means cake and butter in the Breton language, and you can find them in every city of Brittany.
-We tried some (a box) in the city of Saint Malo, and they were very pleasant especially when they are hot.
-Traditionally they are a specialty from Douarnenez in Brittany.
+The Kouign-Amann is a traditional Britton cake made of dough, butter, and sugar.
+It is a calorie bomb, but it is totally worth eating one (or two).
+Its name literally means cake and butter in the Breton language, and you can find them in every city in Brittany.